Follow this pre-, during-, and post-exercise plan, and you’ll be back at your peak to kick it in your next session faster

 When you’re getting dressed, instead of no-show socks, pull on athletic compression knee socks.
 Australian researchers found that men wearing pants-like compression garments while running had decreased heart rates and lower levels of blood lactate—a measure of lactic acid and exercise intensity—after running.
 Compression socks work similarly to speed recovery after a run, says Tom Holland, C.S.C.S., a Connecticut exercise physiologist and triathlete who regularly wears compression garments.
 “They increase blood flow, which speeds the rate at which you can rid your body of waste products.”

 “The agitation of a foam roller improves blood flow to your muscles,” says Shepard.
 “This helps prevent injury during exercise and may decrease soreness afterward and speed recovery.”
 In addition to targeting sore spots, hit all the major muscle groups.
-Try these five hot spots to roll out before every workout.

 For workouts of less than an hour, the goal is to stay hydrated, says Amy Goodson, R.D., a dietitian for Texas Health Ben Hogan Sports Medicine.
 “Dehydration can make you feel fatigued, decrease performance, and make it harder to recover after a workout because you are playing catch-up.”
 Drink 5 to 10 ounces of water or low-calorie sports drink every 20 minutes of consistent exercise, and you’ll be good.